baby nursery

 • Send in your product registration card so that you will be notified if your high chair is recalled.
 You should never use a recalled baby product.

-• Check the Consumer Product Safety Commission website for high chair recalls.
+• Check the baby product recall report for nursery equipment for high chair recalls.

 Correct Usage Guidelines To Ensure High Chair Safety

 Most high chair accidents result from incorrect usage.
 The worst kind of accident is one where you know you could have prevented it.
-Follow these infant safety guidelines every time you put your precious child in his chair to make sure he stays safe...
+Protect your baby by following these infant safety guidelines every time you put your precious child in his chair...

 • Place the high chair away from tables and walls.
 Baby can push against these and tip the chair over.